 Favourite Film: Jaws

-Youth Programme Coordinator
+Youth Programme Officer

 Filmmakers Programme Manager

-Ana Songel is our Filmmakers Programme Coordinator for our micro-budget commissioning scheme, Little Pictures.
-Three years ago Ana was selected by Little Pictures to make her first commissioned stop motion short film I Miss Hugs, which has recently screened in BAFTA and Oscar-qualifying film festivals.
 Ana joined the GMAC family in 2022 and she is thrilled to be able to work on the programme that helped her kickstart her filmmaking career and be able to inspire other emerging filmmakers to pursue their dreams.
 Ana also works as a freelance animator and is shooting her next stop motion film called Beatless (working title), through the Screen Scotland-funded scheme Sharp Shorts.

 Apart from film, Ana’s passions include nature, water sports, reading and cooking.